Code Editor

 Accessible doc

-Those are the two buttons that will lead you directly to either one of Javadoc or JsDoc depending on the extension of your opened tab.
+Two buttons allow direct access to either Javadoc or JsDoc, depending on the file extension of the active tab.

 Coding experience